What is Marketing? Why Should I Market my Soap Business and Where Do I Start?

 Marketing is, as you will be realising, a huge topic and the reason why there are marketing experts (more about that in a moment) out there who have entire businesses covering just that.

 It is also a minefield.
 What works well for one business won't work for another and you do not want to be wasting your precious time on activities that are not helping to move you forward or increase your visibility.
 Which is where a little market research comes in handy and this is a step that many people do not spend enough time on, or even miss out altogether simply because it can be hard to know where to start.

-There is so much I could put in this blog but it would create a whole book - or in my case, a big part of my Silver and Gold Business Boot Camp Courses but I do have some handy hints to get you started.
+There is so much I could put in this blog but it would create a whole course in it's own right but here are some handy hints to get you started.

 - Identify your ideal customer.

 - Always have them in mind when considering your overall business, look and feel.
 That means website, packaging, branding, tone - everything